Youg-Otricked/QuantumC/README.md

 ## Known limitations:

 - You cannot use + style string concat on class instances if you arn't entending the + to call the operator+ method because it won't call repr, instead it will try and call operator+ on the class with a string argument.
 This limitation doesn't exist on fstrings though.

+## Ideals

+QuantumC follows 4 core rules:

+- Forced Cleanliness: Your code should and must be readable.
+Clean is not defined as 'Convinient for language', it means what it should be.
+Clean is not a "pythonic" equievalant, it is self explanitory.
+- Your Memory, Your Problem: QuantumC does not stop you from doing somthing cool or implementing your dangerous ideas.
+QuantumC also doesn't stop you from making dangerous mistakes.
+It won't make you specifically say the type to interprete a union as or narrow it.
+It also won't stop you from using a string as a int.
+- No Hiding: QuantumC is an explicit language: Your code does what it looks like it does.
+Nothing is hidden inside the parser yet pretends to be stdlib, nothing is hidden away in some back catacoamb.
+If it is a intrinsic, it says it is.
+- No Excessive Syntax: No capture lists on lambdas, no templates, no infinite <>, no Rust "bird droppings", no ! and @ everywhere.
   Made by [Me](https://github.com/Youg-Otricked)